MooersLab/jupyter-atom-pymolpysnips/README.md

 ## Note

 Some snippets depend on some pymolshortcuts.
-Add the [pymolshortcuts.py](https://github.com/MooersLab/pymolshortcuts) file to working working directory.
+Add the [pymolshortcuts.py](https://github.com/MooersLab/pymolshortcuts) file to your working directory.